ahmed-ropstam/flutter_notes_task/lib/widgets/readme.md

-Keep all the widgets in this folder
+# This folder will have all the UI Components (Widgets) for the app's UI